Edited by Vinod Panchbhavi, MD

 Ankle arthritis leads to pain and swelling in the ankle joint.
 Symptoms are often aggravated by standing and walking, and patients often walk with a limp.
 Ankle arthritis commonly results from a history of trauma to the ankle; either a severe ankle injury, such as a bad ankle fracture, or a series of recurrent injuries to the ankle.
 However, ankle arthritis may develop from other causes, such as uneven loading of the ankle joint due to an alignment deformity; inflammatory arthritis, such as rheumatoid arthritis; crystal arthritis, such as gout, or secondary to a serious joint infection.
 Patients with severe ankle arthritis will often have limited ankle motion and may have a grinding sound when they move their ankle joint.
-Ankle arthritis is commonly associated with loss of cartilage from the ankle joint, which will show up on a weight-bearing ankle x-ray (Figure 1).
+Ankle arthritis is commonly associated with loss of cartilage from the ankle joint, which will show up on a weight-bearing ankle x-ray (Figure 1A and 1B).
 Non-operative treatment is designed to improve function and decrease pain, and is based on: limiting the amount of loading through the ankle joint (weight loss, activity modification, cane); controlling the symptoms (anti-inflammatory medication, pain medications); and decreasing ankle joint movement (ankle bracing, rocker-bottom shoewear).
 Operative treatment may be helpful if non-operative treatment is unsuccessful.
 Common operative treatments include cleaning out (debriding) the ankle joint if the ankle arthritis is not severe, or ankle fusion for patients with severe arthritis.
 Ankle replacement may be an option for older patients who are not excessively active or for patients with other major foot fusions.

 - Major ankle trauma (such as an ankle fracture).
 This is the most common cause of significant ankle arthritis and, therefore, a history of an ankle or lower extremity fracture often increase the risk of developing ankle arthritis.

-- Many small to moderate recurrent injuries to the ankle joint over time (such as ankle instability and recurrent ankle sprains)
+- Many small to moderate recurrent injuries to the ankle joint over time (such as ankle instability and recurrent ankle sprains).

-- Abnormal ankle joint loading leading to a wearing of the cartilage in one area of the ankle (such as occurs in people with long standing marked flatfoot deformities or other conditions causing abnormal alignment of the ankle or lower extremity)
+- Abnormal ankle joint loading leading to a wearing of the cartilage in one area of the ankle (such as occurs in people with long-standing marked flatfoot deformities or other conditions causing abnormal alignment of the ankle or lower extremity)

 - Inflammatory arthritis such as rheumatoid arthritis.
 In this situation, an inflamed joint lining can eventually damage the joint cartilage.